videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### session-started

-- this webhook is called when new meeting session is successfully started
+- This webhook is called when new meeting session is successfully started

 #### Example